Working in the heat, how do you manage?!

 • alternate work with tasks in a cooler place

-• provide cool drinks
+• offer cool drinks

-• make personal protective equipment available
+• provide personal protective equipment

 • adjust clothing regulations